okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

   `${substringAfter("user@example.com", "@")}`

-* To lower case function: This example converts the string `HELLO WORLD` to all lowercase, resulting in `helloe world`:
+* To lower case function: This example converts the string `HELLO WORLD` to all lowercase, resulting in `hello world`:

   `${toLowerCase("HELLO WORLD")}`